 - Automotive Lift Safety Tips Card

+You will only receive the Program Manual and Course Materials after you have submitted all of the required registration documentation and fees and have signed the Participation Agreement.
 Each inspector must pass two written exams.
 Additional fees are required for each exam.
-Locate a testing facility near you.
 The candidate must also complete 12 practical experience lift inspections and have all documentation accepted by ALI.

 - Anyone with a minimum 12 months experience in installation, inspection, or field service work for users, manufacturers, distributors, or service organizations of automotive lift products may apply to participate in the ALI Lift Inspector Certification Program.